-For your convenience, two wheelchairs are available for use while visiting the Museum.
-They are lent, free of charge, on a first-come, first-served basis.
+For your convenience, two wheelchairs are available for use on a first come first served basis while visiting the museum.
+They are lent, free of charge, on a first-come, first-served basis at the front desk.
+Please have a driver’s license available for holding.
 We regret that wheelchairs cannot be reserved in advance, nor may they leave the building.

 Patrons with disabilities that prevent them from visiting in person or educators and schools that want a unique museum tour can now experience the Museum remotely with the use of a computer.
 The Beam, which the Museum recently purchased thanks to the generous support of the Thursday Club, is a smart telepresence device that uses high-quality audiovisual equipment and a Wi-Fi connection to navigate through galleries by remote control.
 Now, just by a simple download of software and logging onto the internet, individuals can experience a docent tour of the galleries while located at their own computer.
 The San Diego Museum of Art is very excited to be one of the first Museums to provide this program.